fluid-project/eleventy-plugin-fluid/README.md

 ### uioStyles

 Outputs links to the required CSS assets for an instance of [Infusion User Interface Options][1].
+Use this when you want the out-of-the-box/drop-in experience with UI Options styles overriding the site styles.
+This is the quickest way to start, but harder to customize and fit with your site's own styling.

 ```nunjucks
 {% uioStyles %}